FOR CREATORS

 I’m not a U.S. citizen.
 Can I still benefit from fiscal sponsorship with SIMA?

 Yes.
 You do not need to be a U.S. citizen to apply for fiscal sponsorship with SIMA.
 However, our services would be most beneficial to you if you are seeking donations or are fundraising in the United States.
 The tax receipt we provide to donors is only valid in the United States.
+Please seek assistance from a local tax attorney to inform yourself about any potential withholding requirements.

 Does SIMA accept donations internationally?